Daniel Marques

 Roar

 I enjoy learning about graphics programming, so I decided to create Roar: a small amateur Vulkan Rendering Engine.
 The project is written in C++, leveraging the more recent language features.
 The engine is loosely built with an Entity-Component-System (ECS) architecture using the EnTT library.
 Components represent meshes, lights, transforms, cameras, and graphics resources, while model loading, render passes, uniform buffer updates, and camera movement are implemented as systems.
-The project features a very rudimentary Render Graph which owns the render passes, uses dynamic rendering, automatically creates and destroys attachments and texture resources, and deals with layout transitions.
+The project features a very rudimentary Render Graph, which owns the render passes, uses dynamic rendering, automatically creates and destroys attachments and texture resources, and deals with layout transitions.
 In terms of shading, it features a Physically-Based Rendering (PBR) pipeline with Image-Based Lighting (IBL).

 College Projects